Video Game / Alpha Bounce

 - Attack Drone: The player can obtain drones that can harvest minerals and deactivate Sentinels.

 - Death Is a Slap on the Wrist: Failing a stage merely results in you being kicked back to the world map.
-There are no game overs.
+There are no game overs, though in the PC version this results in the loss of a fuel capsule (which is used to play a stage) and marks the level with a red skull tile until you complete it.

-- Difficulty By Acceleration: The ball goes faster as the stage progresses.
+- Difficulty by Acceleration: Any active balls on-screen goes faster as the stage progresses.

 - Equipment-Based Progression